About the ACS Committee on Project SEED

 On behalf of members of the ACS Committee on Project SEED: Welcome!

 ACS staff and Project SEED Committee members have put this manual together to make your first year in the committee as smooth as possible.
-In it, you will find a description of the SEED activities our committee oversees, the committee structure, a description of each subcommittee, the committee’s strategic plan, and how the committee fits into the ACS governance structure.
+In it you will find a description of the SEED activities our committee oversees, the committee structure including a description of each subcommittee, the committee’s strategic plan, and how the committee fits into the ACS governance structure.

-The mission of Project SEED is to ensure that students from economically disadvantaged backgrounds have opportunities to experience the challenges and rewards of chemically-related sciences.
-Project SEED just celebrated its 50th year!
-In that time, it has grown into a prominent national program that serves more than 400 students at over 100 institutions each year!
+The mission of Project SEED is to ensure that students from economically disadvantaged backgrounds have opportunities to experience the challenges and rewards of chemically related sciences.
+Project SEED celebrated its 50th year in 2018.
+Over its half century existence, Project SEED has grown into a prominent national program that serves more than 400 students at over 100 institutions each year!
 The committee also offers an array of college scholarships for SEED students.
 Since its inception, SEED mentors have worked with more than 10,000 students.
 Based on testimony and feedback from scores of these students, the committee and staff know how critically important SEED has been to so many lives and careers.

-Project SEED’s 50th Anniversary greatly increased the program’s awareness amongst ACS members and the public alike.
-Thus, Project SEED committee is perfectly positioned to translate this increased exposure to achieving our goals.
+Project SEED has been fortunate to have an increase in awareness amongst ACS members over the past few years.
+Thus, the Project SEED committee is perfectly positioned to translate this increased exposure to achieving our goals.
 To that end, we welcome you aboard and look forward to your active participation as we move forward!